SpinDoctorMRI/SpinDoctor.jl/docs/src/examples/compute_adc.md

     [fit_adc(bvalues, [s[icmpt] for s ∈ signals_cmpts]) for icmpt = 1:ncompartment]
 ```

+### Homogenized ADC model

-The [HADC](@ref)-model uses homenization and assumes negligible permeability between the
+The [HADC](@ref)-model uses homogenization and assumes negligible permeability between the
 compartments.
+This does require solving an ODE involving all the degrees of freedom.

 ```julia
 hadc = HADC(; model, matrices, reltol = 1e-4, abstol = 1e-6)